In Year 1, students undertake field training in two forms:

-1. Local Field Training: Specialist training in techniques is undertaken at sites local to Royal Holloway throughout the academic year.
-(Assessment: continuous throughout the first 2 terms).
+1. Local Field Training: Specialist training in techniques is undertaken at sites local to Royal Holloway.
+(Assessment: continuous throughout Term 1).

 2. One-week course to Andalusia in southern Spain.
 All students attend this trip which normally runs at the start of the spring term.
-(Assessment: oral presentation, production of a poster, and a formal report).
+(Assessment: production of a poster and a formal report).

-All students select one field course from the five options available.
+In Year 2, students select one field course from the six options available.
 Each location and course is designed to provide a training in specialist methods, techniques and approaches, as follows:

 Assessment: a field report based on project work carried out in the field.
 This contributes substantially to the final degree assessment.

-Field training and particularly the Third Year Dissertation, provide an opportunity for you to investigate ‘real world’ problems.
-It is for these reasons that we consider field work a vital part of an undergraduate course.
+Field training, particularly the Third Year dissertation, provide an opportunity for you to investigate ‘real world’ problems.
+It is for this reason that we consider fieldwork a vital part of an undergraduate course.